kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 ### Scalability

-The updater writes one `NodeFeature` object per node and up to one `NodeFeatureGroup` per distinct value in each published topology dimension.
+The updater writes one `NodeFeature` object per node and up to one `NodeFeatureGroup` per distinct value in each published fabric tier level or accelerated domain level. `nfd-master` then writes matching node names into each group's status.

-`nfd-master` then writes matching node names into each group's status.
+For `N` nodes and `T` fabric tier levels plus `D` accelerated domain levels, total `NodeFeatureGroup.status.nodes` membership is approximately `(T + D) * N`, although membership may be concentrated in large groups at outer tier levels.

-For `N` nodes and four dimensions, total `NodeFeatureGroup.status.nodes` membership is approximately `4 * N`, although membership may be concentrated in large groups such as a core switch containing many nodes.
 The implementation must avoid write amplification by skipping no-op updates and by not rewriting every object on every refresh.

 This proposal would benefit from adoption of [kubernetes-sigs/node-feature-discovery#2551](https://github.com/kubernetes-sigs/node-feature-discovery/pull/2551), the nested `NodeFeatureGroup` KEP.
 Network fabric topology is naturally
-hierarchical: each non-leaf switch group contains the nodes represented by its lower-tier child switch groups, and the top switch group can contain every node in the cluster.
+hierarchical: each outer-tier switch group contains the nodes represented by its lower-tier child switch groups, and the outermost tier group can contain every node in the cluster.
 Nested groups would let those higher-tier groups reference their child groups instead of restating every matching node in each higher-tier `NodeFeatureGroup.status.nodes` list.